 It must be absolutely discretionary, the beneficiary must be unable to unilaterally collapse it and it must comply with the social program’s contractual terms.

 S.A.’s trust meets the first two conditions.
 She cannot pay herself without her sister’s consent and she does not benefit if the trust is collapsed while she is alive.
 Any remaining funds pass to a third party on her death.

 This is in light of the specific context in which it is used.
 Further, the mere fact of having an interest in the trust is not an asset.

-In setting up a trust, families should be aware that monthly trust payments may be considered income for Ontario Disability Supports Program (ODSP) purposes unless they are for:
+In setting up a trust, families should be aware that monthly trust payments may be considered income for Ontario Disability Supports Program (ODSP) purposes.

 - “approved disability related items, services, education or training expenses that are not reimbursable;